 - Be a public sector organization (non-profit, government, education, or cultural)

-- Be in the metropolitan area of Washington, D.C., or Detroit.
-If in Washington D.C., be reasonably accessible by public transportation from the downtown area
+- Be in the metropolitan area of Chicago or Detroit.
+If in Chicago, be reasonably accessible by public transportation from the downtown area

 - Organizations must be willing to provide a professional-level project or projects related to the School of Information’s areas of study for the MSI, BSI, and MHI programs.

 - Organizations must be willing to spend time with the students, providing them with a well-rounded experience, educating them on the purpose of the organization, and introducing them to relevant colleagues